Let's get you started

 Dubai's position as a global business hub makes it one of the most strategic locations in the world for technical consulting firms seeking access to high-growth markets across the Middle East, Africa, and South Asia.
 Whether you are an independent specialist or an international advisory firm looking to establish a regional presence, understanding the licensing framework is the essential first step.

-This guide explains how to obtain an Other Technical Consulting business licence (Activity Code 7490.11) at Dubai South Business Hub Free Zone, covering costs, setup steps, and compliance requirements so you can move forward with confidence.
+This guide explains how to obtain an Other Technical Consulting business license (Activity Code 7490.11) at Dubai South Business Hub Free Zone, covering costs, setup steps, and compliance requirements so you can move forward with confidence.

-What the Other Technical Consulting Licence Covers
+What the Other Technical Consulting License Covers

 Activity Code 7490.11 falls under the International Standard Industrial Classification (ISIC) category of professional, scientific, and technical activities not elsewhere classified.
 This classification is specifically designed to capture specialised advisory services that sit outside the more commonly defined engineering or information technology consulting categories.